sarinkhan/printrbot-ultra-metal/README.md

 A project already exists to have firmware for all printrbots : [printrboardmodernmarlin ](https://github.com/Printrbot/printrboardmodernmarlin).
 It provides sources and precompiled binaries, so that is a good starting point.
 The easiest update is to use [a precompiled firmware](https://github.com/Printrbot/printrboardmodernmarlin/blob/master/Simple_Metal/RevFv1.0_Printrbot_Simple_Metal_HB.hex), and follow this guide on [how to flash the firmware using Atmel Flip(windows only)](http://bilbycnc.freshdesk.com/support/solutions/articles/3000053237-re-flashing-the-firmware-printrbot-)

+This brings some features (linear advance), but not all (bilinear bed leveling is not set), and the print volume is incorrectly set, so the next step will be to compile the firmware from source, and modifying the Config.h and Config_advance.h files to suit our needs.
+Again, a good starting point is [the sources from printrbotmodernmarlin](https://github.com/Printrbot/printrboardmodernmarlin/tree/master/Simple_Metal/source) (config files) along with the rest of the [marlin 1.1.9 sources](https://github.com/MarlinFirmware/Marlin).
+Now there is a [doc on how to compile the firmware](https://github.com/Printrbot/printrboardmodernmarlin/wiki)